-Did you know that employees have rights before they’re even employed?
+Did you know that candidates have rights before they’re even employed?
 Did you also know that a lapsed probationary period is a passed probationary period?

 In this guide we cover the following:

-Growing your business is an exciting prospect, so making sure the recruitment process runs smoothly is really important.
-From drafting the job description, right up to deciding on the perfect candidate, it's important you follow each step with confidence, so we’ve outlined each one in our guide to employer rights and responsibilities in the UK.
+Growing your business is an exciting prospect, and making sure the recruitment process runs smoothly is really important.
+From drafting the job description, right up to deciding on the perfect candidate, it’s important you follow each step with confidence, so we’ve outlined each one in our guide to employer rights and responsibilities in the UK.

 The interview process is the first face-to-face contact you’ll have with potential candidates so it’s important you’re prepared.
 By asking the right questions and having the right materials with you, you’ll be more than ready for interviewing.

 Making sure everything is properly outlined in your employment contracts sets you up to succeed from the beginning!
 From paid holidays and sick leave, all the way to conducting investigations and information on managing disciplinaries, our guide outlines in detail what you should have stated in your employment contracts.